In This Episode of the Public Health Epidemiology Conversations (PHEC) Podcast

 She refers to her services as “flipping on the light” to help shed light on your path and prevent you from stumbling in the dark.
-She refers to herself as an “outcomes junkie” because she helps to encourage students and move them forward to graduation.
+She, also, refers to herself as an “outcomes junkie,” because she helps to encourage students and move them forward to graduation.
 Dr. Jenn shares valuable information as you get to know her in this episode.
-Even if you’re a master's degree student, I encourage you to listen to this episode.
+Even if you’re a master's degree student, Dr. Huntley encourages you to listen to this episode.
 Dr. Jenn discusses impostor syndrome as it relates to graduate degree students (masters and doctoral), and shares information about how she addresses this issue with her students.

 Included in this episode: